openl2m/openl2m/docs/introduction.rst

 **What is OpenL2M?**

-OpenL2M, or Open Layer 2 Management, is an open source web application designed to provide a consistent interface for switch management at Layer 2, *independent of the underlying switch vendor*.
+OpenL2M, or Open Layer 2 Management, is an open source switch management application designed to provide a consistent web interface for Layer 2 device management, *independent of the underlying switch vendor*.
 OpenL2M can distribute the management of Layer 2 network switches to various users and groups.
 The distributed management approach taken by OpenL2M is based on Vlans and switch groups.
-OpenL2M uses SNMP to accomplish all of its regular tasks.
+OpenL2M uses only SNMP to accomplish all of its regular tasks.

 **Features**